Monday, June 24, 2013

 We picked up our luggage, exited the security/border patrol area, and boarded the downtown train to Centraal Train Station in Amsterdam.
 The train was conveniently located for quick arrivals and departures to Centraal Station (unlike Brussels).

 We rented a small apartment for six days in downtown Amsterdam using Airbnb.
-Our address at Goudsbloemstraat was right next to a large canal, only 10 10-minute' walk from Amsterdam's Centraal Train terminal
+Our address at Goudsbloemstraat was right next to a large canal, only a 10-minute' walk from Amsterdam's Centraal Train terminal

 We walked with our bags to our apartment through the beautiful Jordaan neighborhood.